peckjd/cpsc318/lab01/README.md

 - check the update history and enabled repositories

 ## Lab Instructions
-- Join the Red Hat developers program at developers.redhat.com/register.
+- Join the Red Hat developers program at [developers.redhat.com/register](developers.redhat.com/register).
 This program provides you with a free Red Hat subscription and access to basic Red Hat support including their knowledgebase, tutorials, documentation, ebooks, and cheat sheets.

--  Sign up for an Amazon Web Services account at aws.amazon.com.
+-  Sign up for an Amazon Web Services account at [aws.amazon.com](aws.amazon.com).

--  Read through the Amazon Lightsail documentation in the following links.
+-  Read through the Amazon Lightsawil documentation in the following links.
 System administration relies on reading documentation and understanding how a service, application, or command works and what options are available to you.
     - [Frequenty Asked Questions in Amazon Lightsail](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-frequently-asked-questions-faq)
     - [SSH and Connecting to your Lightsail instance](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/understanding-ssh-in-amazon-lightsail)
     - [Connecting to your Linux or Unix instance in Amazon Lightsail](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-connect-to-your-instance-virtual-private-server)